gregwhitaker/gradle-monorepo-multimodule-example/README.md

 # gradle-monorepo-example

-An example of building projects in a monorepo using [Gradle Composite Builds](https://docs.gradle.org/current/userguide/composite_builds.html).
+An example of building multi-module projects in a monorepo using [Gradle Composite Builds](https://docs.gradle.org/current/userguide/composite_builds.html).

 ## Repository Structure
 The repository contains three projects, 2 single module projects and 1 multi-module project, each with their own Gradle configurations.